 Conservatory of Music

 Lawrence University, "Lawrence Welcomes Chicago Symphony Orchestra Cellist John Sharp for Guest Recital" (2013).
 Press Releases.
-Paper 60.
+60.